Skip to main content

 Info:

-- Required to attend 4 IGC events during the academic year
+- Required to attend 4 IGC events a year

 - Must maintain a 2.5 GPA